The Home Buyers Tax Credit has become the Home Buyers Program.

 - You are a first-time home buyer, which means that you did not live in another home owned by you or your spouse or common-law partner in the year of acquisition or in any of the four preceding years.

-As an example of the latter, if you acquired a home in 2014, you must not have owned a home since 2009.
+As an example of the latter, if you acquired a home in 2019, you must not have owned a home in the previous 4 years.

 Additionally, persons with disabilities are eligible for the HBTC, even if they are not first-time home buyers.
 A person with a disability is defined as someone eligible for the disability tax credit.
 To be eligible, the disabled person must purchase the home for the purpose of living in a home that is more accessible or better suited to their needs.